roeszler/filter-maintenance-predictor/README.md

 As the variable that a user would want to learn patterns, uncover relationships and predict using the rest of the dataset, Differential Pressure has been chosen as the primary **Target variable** for initial investigations.

-## 3. Initial Data Cleaning
-Initial observation of the data reveals it is clean.
-There are no repeated or missing values.
-The df_train data set has been supplied without RUL observations as part of the testing and validation process requested by the owner.

-Outside of the following initial data engineering, **the supplied dataset is considered clean**.

-## 4. Initial Data Engineering
-As supplied, the dataset is made up of variables that can be used to calculate measures that are potentially useful indicators to the end user (Remaining Useful Life is one of these).
-To include these in the data to be analyzed, the following additional calculations have been made:
 ### Quantitative Calculations
 | Variable | Meaning | Units | Data Format | Data Type |
 |---|---|---|---|---|